-SCHEDU JLE OF INFORMATION TO B Contract No SITE SERIAL NO. ITEM TO BE COMPLETED BY THE TENDERER 1.
+JLE OF INFORMATION TO E SE SUPPLIED BY THE TENDERER SERIAL NO. ITEM TO BE COMPLETED BY THE TENDERER 1.
 Names of Technicians allocated to the above site.
 2. The precise details of the qualifications and experience of the above technicians.
 3. The number of technicians available off site for unplanned or emergency work.
 4. The location of off site technicians who will respond to unplanned or emergency requirement.
-OFFICE LOCATION 1 2 3 5.
+OFFICE LOCATION 1 5.
 The location from which out of- hour call outs will be arranged.
-OFFICE ADDRESS 1 2 3 TELE On behalf of (IN BLOCK CAPITAL) capacity of
+OFFICE ADDRESS 1 TELE in of (IN BLOCK CAPITAL) capacity of Date